What Is a CDP for Managers? A Practical Starter Pack

 The Manager’s Punchline

+A CDP makes sense when it reduces the chaos around customer data and enables faster decisions, faster execution, and clearer measurement of impact.
 It is not just a database.
 It is a management tool for controlling growth.
-When it works, it transforms a company from "we run campaigns" to "we have a system for working with customers."
+When it works, the company moves from “we run campaigns” to “we have a system for working with customers.”